AnilJagari/register-app/README.md

 This represents a **complete and production-like DevOps pipeline** with CI, CD, GitOps, and Monitoring.
 ---

-## 📸 BEFORE COMMIT — Pipeline State Before Code Change
+## 📸 BEFORE NEW COMMIT — Pipeline State Before Code Change

 These images show the pipeline before a new commit is pushed.